networknt/light-doc/content/en/service/proxy/_index.md

 * [light-oauth2](https://github.com/networknt/light-oauth2) for security
 * [light-portal](https://github.com/networknt/light-portal) for API management and marketplace
 * [light-config-server](https://github.com/networknt/light-config-server) for centralized configuration management
-* [light-eventuate-4j](https://github.com/networknt/light-eventuate-4j) for eventual consistency based on event sourcing, CQRS and Kafka
+* [light-kafka](https://github.com/networknt/light-kafka) for eventual consistency based on event sourcing, CQRS and Kafka
 * [ELK](https://www.elastic.co/webinars/introduction-elk-stack) for centralized logging with traceabilityId and correlationId
 * [Prometheus](https://prometheus.io/), [InfluxDB](https://github.com/influxdata/influxdb) and [Grafana](https://github.com/grafana/grafana) for metrics
 * [OpenTracing](https://opentracing.io/) with [Jaeger](https://www.jaegertracing.io/) tracer for distributed tracing and observability
-* [Consul](https://github.com/hashicorp/consul) or [Zookeeper](http://zookeeper.apache.org/) for service registry
+* Light-Controller as part of the light-portal or [Consul](https://github.com/hashicorp/consul) for service registry
 * [Kubernetes](https://kubernetes.io/) for container orchestration

 Currently, we only support Java language; however, we are planning to support Nodejs, Rust, and Go in the future if there are enough customer's demands.
 Some of our customers have some existing RESTful APIs built on top of other Java frameworks or other languages.
 We have frequently been asked how to interact with these services to/from light services and enable security, metrics, logging, tracing, discovery, validation, sanitization, etc. on the existing services.